BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Continuity of SDE solutions w.r.t. initial parameters

 Thus, $(\bar X, \bar K)$ and $(\bar Y, \bar K^{1})$ satisfy then the same SDE with the same Brownian motion and the same initial value.
 Therefore the pathwise uniqueness property shows that $(\bar X, \bar K)$ and $(\bar Y, \bar K^{1})$ are indistinguishable.
 Returning back to \eqref{contraryK}, we use \eqref{barlawK}, \eqref{barconvergeK} and the uniform integrability to get

 which is a contradiction.
 The proof is finished. \end{proof}

 \begin{proposition} Assume that \ref{a3} and \ref{a4} are satisfied, let $(t^n,x^n)$ be a sequence in $[0,T]\times \mathbb{R}^d$ converging to $(t,x)$.
-Then the sequence of processes $(X^{t_n,x_n})$ converges in $\mathcal{S}^2(\mathbb{R})$ to $(X^{t,x})$ which is the unique strong solution of the SDE \eqref{eq:sde} starting at $x$ at time $t$. \end{proposition} The proof is similar (and simpler) than that of Proposition \ref{continuitytxK}.

-\begin{proposition} Assume that \ref{a4} is satisfied, let $(t^n,x^n)$ be a sequence in $[0,T]\times {\cal O}$ converging to $(t,x)$.
+Then the sequence of processes $(X^{t_n,x_n})$ converges in $\mathcal{S}^2(\mathbb{R})$ to $(X^{t,x})$ which is the unique strong solution of the SDE \eqref{eq:sde} starting at $x$ at time $t$. \end{proposition} The proof is similar (and simpler) than that of Proposition \ref{continuitytxK}. \begin{proposition} Assume that \ref{a4} is satisfied, let $(t^n,x^n)$ be a sequence in $[0,T]\times {\cal O}$ converging to $(t,x)$.
 If the uniqueness in law holds for Equation \eqref{eq:ref sde}, then the sequence of processes $(X^{t_n,x_n})$ converges in law to $X^{t,x}$ which is the unique solution (in law) of the SDE \eqref{eq:ref sde} starting at $x$ at time $t$. \end{proposition}

 \begin{proof} Without loss of generality, we assume that $t_n \geq t$ for each $n$.
 Using assumption \ref{a4} , we show that the sequence $(X^{t_n,x_n}, W)$ is tight in $C([0, T],\mathbb{R}^d)$.
-Hence, according to Skorohod's representation theorem, there exists a sequence of processes $(\bar X^n, \bar W^n)_{n\geq 1}$ and a process $(\bar X, \bar W)$ defined on some probability space $(\bar\Omega, \mathcal{\bar F}, \bar\P)$ such that for each $n$
+Hence, according to Skorohod's representation theorem, there exists a sequence of processes $(\bar X^n, \bar W^n)_{n\geq1}$ and a process $(\bar X, \bar W)$ defined on some probability space $(\bar\Omega, \mathcal{\bar F}, \bar\P)$ such that for each $n$

 and there exists a subsequence still denoted $(\bar X^n, \bar W^n)$, such that